sahidul-shaikh/customer-acquisition-analytics/README.md

 3. Create a data frame with the variables prospect ID, actual response, predicted response, predicted probability of response, duration of the call in seconds and cost of the call
   - While creating the data frame, list the cost of call for each prospect in a new column

-4. Find the number of top X% prospects you should target to meet the business objective
+4. Find the number of top X% prospects we should target to meet the business objective
   - Report the average call duration for targeting the top X% prospects.

 5. Create a lift chart